Skyvell/bmw-commision-design/README.md

 ### Functionality
 - Upload Excel data files containing Commission Matrices to AWS.
 These data should be easily accessible in order to do commission calculations.
 Should support overwriting of Matrices.
 - Upload Excel data files containing agent volume target sales data.
 Should support overwriting of agent sales targets.
-- Mountly read sales data from Midas API for the previous month, calculate the commission earned by agents, and write this data to CoreView.
+- Montly read sales data from Midas API for the previous month, calculate the commission earned by agents, and write this data to CoreView.
-- Mountly read the clawback list, see if any of the contracts were cancelled within 6 months.
+- Montly read the clawback list, see if any of the contracts were cancelled within 6 months.
 If it was cancelled within 6 months, the commission that was paid for that contract should be nullified.

 ### Tools
 - Github Actions for CI/CD (requirement BWM).